 - Always tell your provider what medicines you take.
 This includes prescription and OTC medicines as well as herbals and supplements.
 Some prescription medicines will interact with OTC medicines.
 And some contain the same ingredients as OTC medicines, which means you could end up taking more than you should.

 Also be sure to take steps to keep kids safe.
-You can prevent accidents by keeping medicine locked up, out of reach, and out of sight.
+You can prevent accidents by keeping medicine locked up, out of reach, and out of sight of children.

 OTC - using safely

 US Food & Drug Administration website.
 OTC drug facts label. www.fda.gov/drugs/drug-information-consumers/otc-drug-facts-label.
 Updated June 5, 2015.
 Accessed November 2, 2020.